What the Banking Royal Commission will mean for your home loan

 Since it started in late 2017, the big banks have faced criticism for dodgy practices, executives have been grilled over remuneration policies, and regulatory bodies have come under fire for failing to hold them all accountable.

-Fortunately, one major outcome of the commission has been highlighting to directors that their responsibility isn’t just to generate short-term returns, but to operate the company with an eye towards its long-term health.
+Fortunately, one major outcome of the commission has been highlighting to directors that their responsibility isn’t just to generate short-term returns — they should be operating the company with an eye towards its long-term health.

 As Mozo Product Data Manager, Peter Marshall, explained, “Long-term health for banks means not just focusing on the sugar hit of getting lots of sales through the door.
 It’s avoiding having to spend millions of dollars on compensation and litigation.”